 Scientists from Bharat Biotech have developed the world’s first two promising candidates for Zikavac vaccines to treat Zika: ‘Recombinant’ and ‘Inactivated.’
 ‘Recombinant’ means it is created by genetic engineering.
 At the same time, another one is ‘Inactivated.’

 The ‘inactivated’ vaccine has reached the stage of pre-clinical testing to test it over animals.
 The trials over animals may take two to five months, while human trials will take another four to five months.

 Krishna Ella, managing director of Bharat Biotech, said, “The pre-clinical trials for the vaccine will start within a two-week.
 Global patents for both ‘inactivated’ and ‘recombinant’ have been filed by the company.”

 The company is ready to partner with Latin American Countries like Brazil for vaccine development.
-Some of the companies have already shown their interest in it for human trials.
+Some companies have already shown interest in it for human trials.

 Ella has noticed that Zika is present in more than 23 countries now.
-The top country on the list is Brazil and has reported 3,530 cases of microcephaly in 2015.
+The top country on the list is Brazil, which reported 3,530 cases of microcephaly in 2015.

 Zika is a part of the Flaviviridae virus family, and the flavivirus genus is primarily spread through ticks and mosquito bites.
-It is generally spread by Aedes genus mosquitos, mostly during day time.
+It is generally spread by Aedes genus mosquitos, mostly during the daytime.
 It is just related to dengue, chikungunya, and yellow fever.

 Sumathy, director of research and development of Bharat Biotech and head of vaccine development, said, “We have started the work on this project along with the development of the vaccine for Chikungunya, but the work was progressing at a slow pace.”